 Jenny Woodman, Founder and Executive Director

-Jenny Woodman is a writer, educator, and ocean explorer; her home port is in the Pacific Northwest with her dog Gus and a wonderful man named Dave.
-She can’t remember a time when she didn’t daydream about being near the ocean and jumped for joy at the chance join Oceanographer Robert Ballard’s Corps of Exploration as a science communication fellow in 2017, and then again in 2018.
+Jenny Woodman is a writer and her home port is in the Pacific Northwest with her dog Gus and a wonderful man named Dave.
+She can’t remember a time when she didn’t daydream about being near the ocean.

 She’s sailed on board NOAA Ship Bell M. Shimada and the Exploration Vessel Nautilus.
 While at sea, she’s experienced seasickness, seafloor mapping, magical wildlife sightings in National Marine Sanctuaries, and exploring underwater volcanoes with robots.
 If she doesn’t return your e-mail immediately, she is doing one or more of the following: writing, walking Gus, knitting, cooking, or trying to get on another boat!

 Woodman holds a B.S. in Communication and an M.F.A. in creative writing, both from Portland State University.
 Her work has been published in IEEE Earthzine, OES Beacon, Portland Monthly Magazine, Ensia Magazine, and The Atlantic Monthly.

 Elise Mulder Osenga lives in the mountains where she dabbles in the headwaters of rivers that might someday join the sea.
 Her favorite science communication articles are those that interweave human experience and a strong sense of place with the science stories they share.
 She also appreciates stories about bears.